-Basic Operation
+This is not a cooking surface.
+Glass lid must be fully raised when any burners are alight.

+To Light Range Top Burners

-- 1. Push and Hold the control knob down and turn it to the big flame symbol. - 2.
-Continue holding the control knob down while pushing the electronic ignition button. - 3.
-After ignition and appearance of flames at the burner continue to hold the control knob down for another 8 seconds before releasing. - 4.
-If the attempt to light the burner fails repeat steps 1-3. - 5.
-To increase or decrease the height of the burner flame turn the burner control knob to either the larger or smaller flame. - 6.
-To turn the burner off, turn the burner knob to the marked "off" position.
+- Lift glass range cover. - Push and Hold the control knob down and turn it to the big flame symbol. - Continue holding the control knob down while pushing the electronic ignition button.

+• After ignition and appearance of flames at the burner continue to hold the control knob down for another 8 seconds before releasing.

+NOTE: If the burner does not light within about ten seconds or if the flame should go out during cooking, turn the burner off.
+If gas has accumulated and a strong gas odor is detected, open a window and wait 5 minutes for the gas odor to disappear before relighting the burner.

+If the appliance has not been operated for a period of time, the surface burner may be difficult to light due to air in the gas line.

+• To extinguish the burner flame, turn desired burner knob to OFF.